cziesman/cluster-gitops/README.md

 Select the reviews service by clicking on the node and observe on the right the incoming traffic:
 ![](images/kiali-incoming.png)

-Now we are going to redirect all traffic to the v1 services by creating the `VirtualService` and `DestinationRules`, let start with the former which looks like:
+We can redirect all traffic to the v1 of all the services by first defining a CRD `DestinationRule`:
 ```
 apiVersion: networking.istio.io/v1alpha3
 kind: DestinationRule